Maldives–United States relations: Aid

-The United States donated 60 ventilators to Maldives during the COVID-19 pandemic.
-The United States also gave a grant of $2 million for economic support during the pandemic and $150,000 worth of personal protective equipment.
+The United States donated 60 ventilators to the Maldives during the COVID-19 pandemic.
+The United States also provided a grant of $2 million for economic support during the pandemic and $150,000 worth of personal protective equipment.

+In 2021, the United States donated 128,700 Pfizer-BioNTech Covid-19 vaccines to the Maldives.
+The vaccines were delivered through COVAX and helped boost immunization rates in the country.

+USAID pledged to provide an additional $7.2 million to the Maldives to in 2023.
+Administrator Samantha Power also announced a new USAID country office in the Maldives the same year.